 Our mission is the promotion of human justice and dignity in the workplace.

-Headquartered in Butte, Montana, IBEW 44 has a territorial jurisdiction of 94,000 square Miles(if this were a state it would be the 12th largest state in the United States), and represents employees of over 35 different employers.
+Located in Butte, Montana, IBEW 44 has a territorial jurisdiction of 94,000 square miles(if this were a state it would be the 12th largest state in the United States), and represents employees of over 35 different employers.

 We are committed to the principle that "An injury to one is an injury to all", and we strive to be an effective voice for those who seek our assistance.